cfpb/development/build.md

 ## Capital Framework Generator

 Our recommended workflow is to use the [cf-generator](https://github.com/cfpb/generator-cf) Yeoman generator to scaffold out a new Capital Framework project.
 This generator provides a solid front-end build process and directory structure.

-## Errors you may encounter

-1. `bower install` fails with `Unable to parse global .bowerrc file: Arguments to path.join must be strings`

-I've seen this on Jenkins builds.
-To fix:

-`HOME="" bower install`